agentmodels/webppl-agents/scratch/gridworldSpec.md

 - need some way of specifying terminal states (independent of specifying something as a named feature).
 - add labels
 - remove references to restaurants. talk about terminals, landmarks, namedLocation.

+### Incremental plan

+1. Clean up makeDonutWorld2 and so on.
+Fix existing TODOs.

+2. Add a single constructor with options as below.
+Change noisyGridworld examples in agentModels and tests.

+3. Spec and implement more uniform utilityFunction constructor.

+3. Merge pomdp with mdp script.

+4. Make a more detailed plan for having non-terminal features.

 ```javascript
 var makeGridWorld = function(options){